qexat/garnet/doc/syntax.md

 Broad syntax thoughts, yanked from parser

  * Everything is an expression
- * Lua-style preference of keywords rather than punctuation
+ * Lua-style preference for keywords rather than punctuation
  * Don't go ham sacrificing familiarity for How It Should Be

 So essentially Rust-like syntax, but: